 Further, we have deep experience and expertise in providing advice to boards and committees on fiduciary issues, conflicts of interest, and other corporate matters related to environmental, social, and governance (ESG) issues.

-A representative list of some of our impact investing/social enterprise expertise includes:
+A representative list of our impact investing/social enterprise expertise includes:

-Selected social enterprise and impact investing clients include Revolution Foods, Medicines360, Planet Labs, The Nature Conservancy, PRX, DBL Partners, Goldman Sachs, Calvert Foundation, Pacific Community Ventures, Brightpath Capital Partners, RSF Social Finance, OPIC, Capricorn Investment Group, Omidyar Network, and New Island Capital.
+Select impact investing clients include DBL Partners, Omidyar Network, Emerson Collective, Goldman Sachs Asset Management, The Rockefeller Foundation, TPG Rise Fund, Generation Investment Management, Calvert Foundation, Pontifax AgTech, Pacific Community Ventures, Brightpath Capital Partners, RSF Social Finance, OPIC, Vision Ridge Partners, and New Island Capital.

 Tweets by MoFoImpact